Human fertilization: Sperm preparation

 At the beginning of the process, the sperm undergoes a series of changes, as freshly ejaculated sperm is unable or poorly able to fertilize.
 The sperm must undergo capacitation in the female's reproductive tract, which increases its motility and hyperpolarizes its membrane, preparing it for the acrosome reaction, the enzymatic penetration of the egg's tough membrane, the zona pellucida, which surrounds the oocyte.

 Corona radiata

 The sperm binds through the corona radiata, a layer of follicle cells on the outside of the secondary oocyte.
-The corona radiata sends out chemicals that attract the sperm in the Fallopian tube to the oocyte.
+The corona radiata sends out chemicals that attract the sperm in the fallopian tube to the oocyte.
 It lies above the zona pellucida, a membrane of glycoproteins that surrounds the oocyte.

 Cone of attraction and perivitelline membrane

-Where the spermatozoan is about to pierce, the yolk (ooplasm) is drawn out into a conical elevation, termed the cone of attraction or reception cone.
+Where the spermatozoon is about to pierce, the yolk (ooplasm) is drawn out into a conical elevation, termed the cone of attraction or reception cone.
 Once the spermatozoon has entered, the peripheral portion of the yolk changes into a membrane, the perivitelline membrane, which prevents the passage of additional spermatozoa.